How to Get the Best Internet for Gaming

-Latency, which is measured using ping, is different from download speed.
+Latency, which is measured using ping rate, is different from download speed.
 The former measures the time it takes data to travel back and forth, while the latter measures how much data your internet can download at once.

 Think of a 100 Mbps download speed as your friend serving back a wave of 100 ping-pong balls at once, instead of just the one with the results of your headshot.
 Super cool, but not vital to your Fortnite performance.

 Ideally, your RTT latency will be as close to 0 ms as possible.
 Any speed under 100 ms is okay, and under 40 ms is excellent.
 Too long, and your opponent will have escaped unscathed before the network can process your perfect headshot.